telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 When you work with final and non-final actions, take into consideration the following insights:

+* Final actions prevent the execution of any other actions in the same rule.

 * Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules list).

 * Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules list).